 Use Statutory Definition Instruction 28.01(2) for the definition of "official proceeding."
+Use the language in brackets as appropriate to the facts.

 28.05 - Influencing a Juror

 The crime of influencing a juror requires proof that the defendant:

 - 1. threatened a juror or offered, conferred or agreed to confer a benefit upon a juror; and - 2. intended to influence the juror's vote, opinion, decision or other action as a juror.